scottrowan/trading-kubernetes-demo/README.md

 ## disclaimer

-This application was quickly built for a talk tech demo, it is not production ready, not does it follow proper pattern design, it should only be used as a simple reference point for containerization and kubernetes manifest examples
+This application was quickly built for a talk tech demo, it is not production ready, nor does it follow proper pattern design, it should only be used as a simple reference point for containerization and kubernetes manifest examples

 ## docker compose example